-- Integration requires careful planning, Medicare expertise, and resource commitments.
+Integration requires careful planning, Medicare expertise, and resource commitments.

 States must be able to invest in sufficient planning and implementation resources to launch a comprehensive managed care program with care coordination across fragmented points of care.
-Dedicated staff with expertise in primary care, behavioral health, and LTSS is critical to ensure a smooth transition from fee-for-service or an otherwise siloed system into a cohesive program for LTSS populations.
+106 Involvement of dedicated staff with expertise in primary care, behavioral health, and LTSS is critical to ensure a smooth transition from fee-forservice or an otherwise siloed system into a cohesive program for LTSS populations.
 As noted in the Virginia case study (see next page), states may consider potential agency reorganization strategies to support the transition of internal operations from oversight of fee-for-service providers to management and oversight of managed care plans.
-Offering both targeted small and full agency trainings, which should include visible leadership participation, can help staff prepare for new roles and also is an important element of internal readiness. - Consider a phase-in strategy.
+Offering both targeted small and full agency trainings, which should include visible leadership participation, may help staff prepare for new roles and is an important element of internal readiness, adaptability, and collaboration.

+- Consider a phase-in strategy.
 States may want to consider phasing in their managed care program over time, whether by provider type, enrollee population, and/or geographic region.
 Implementing managed care payment and system delivery reforms over time gives health plans time to build experience with these provider, beneficiary, and geographic groups.
-Virginia, as well as many other states, has used this strategy successfully when implementing its transition to managed care from fee-for-service.
-This approach may help states work through implementation issues and mitigate concerns from beneficiaries, as well as smaller HCBS entities, around contracting and timely payments from health plans, particularly in rural areas. - States recommend starting early with building a case to demonstrate program value to adequately respond to requests for information on outcomes and financial sustainability from legislators, advocates and other stakeholders.
+Virginia, as well as many other states, has used this strategy successfully when implementing its transition from fee-forservice to managed care.
+This approach may help states work through implementation issues and mitigate concerns from beneficiaries, as well as smaller HCBS entities, around contracting and timely payments from health plans, particularly in rural areas. - Define program goals and collect data relevant to achieving those goals from the outset.
+States recommend starting early with building a case to demonstrate program value to adequately respond to requests for information on outcomes and financial sustainability from legislators, advocates and other stakeholders.
 However, there are several challenges with quality measurement in these programs.
-There is a lack of standardized LTSS quality measures that are used consistently across state and federal programs, and consumer advocate concerns that existing measure sets do not adequately measure what is most important to beneficiaries and their families-including functional status, cognitive health, and safety.
-While there are extensive LTSS quality reporting requirements in use, it may be difficult to determine what data are best to assess whether program goals are being met.
-It also may be difficult to objectively assess the reliability of self-reported data about beneficiary satisfaction and quality of life, even though these are important cornerstones of MLTSS programs.
-In addition, collecting and analyzing survey or in-person assessment data can be labor intensive for states and plans.
-To be best positioned to report on outcomes related to new reforms, states recommended: (1) collecting baseline health status, cost, and utilization data prior to launch; and (2) defining program goals upfront and designing targeted quality measurement and data collection requirements around those goals.
+There is a lack of standardized LTSS quality measures that are used consistently across state and federal programs, and consumer advocate concerns that existing measure sets do not adequately measure what is most important to beneficiaries and their families-including functional status, cognitive review of systemic issues to better inform the state on how to address them.
+Furthermore, CMS announced funding to support demonstration ombudsman and counseling programs for states' Medicare-Medicaid Financial Alignment Initiative.